 LAPD spent millions on 'green' electric BMWs used for joyrides to nail salons, day lunches: report

-Two years after the LAPD touted a multimillion-dollar purchase of a fleet of eco-friendly electric BMWS are being used for personal trips to grab lunch and-- in one instance-- a visit a nail salon, according to a local report.
+Two years after the LAPD touted a multimillion-dollar purchase of a fleet of eco-friendly electric BMWS, the vehicles are being used for personal trips to grab lunch and -- in one instance -- a visit to a nail salon, according to a local report.

 BMW announced in 2016 that it had beaten Tesla and won a contract to supply the department with 100 all-electric plug-in vehicles to be used exclusively for community outreach and police business.